 Deep down, you are already happy and fulfilled.
-What’s obscuring your innate nature are your thoughts and your thinking that you need to do something about it.
+What’s obscuring your innate nature is your thinking that you need to do something about it.

 When you want to do work you love, and when you want to follow your passion, it starts with becoming quiet and letting your inner wisdom guide you.

 It may not be easy, but you’ll get better at it.

 There’s no rush.